ascotai/ppwdump/Readme.md

 ## Description

 `ppwdump` turns a prompt into runnable python playwright code and pytest playwright code.
 It uses Playwright, and Browser-use.
-This project leverages the power of these libraries to interact with web browsers and generate code for various purposes.
+This project leverages the power of these libraries to interact with web browsers and generate code for various purposes. ppwdump should now work with OpenAI compatible providers, not just Ollama.

 https://github.com/user-attachments/assets/566c2711-c3b7-4a5c-8bdc-92557c6b57a9